 Yoghurt is often the jack-of-all-trades when it comes to food – a breakfast go-to, a mid-afternoon snack, a cooking substitute, and of course, a dessert, making it a handy addition to your fridge.
 Add in plenty of good bacteria and calcium, with low fat and sugar contents, and you’ve got yourself a guilt-free treat.

 As the supermarket fridges are packed full of seemingly delicious yoghurts, Canstar Blue’s aim is to help make your decision-making process of which to buy a little easier.
-We do this by surveying thousands of consumers who have recently bought and eaten one of the 17 yoghurts in this year’s review, to get their expert feedback in regards to taste, texture/consistency, variety, packaging, value for money and overall customer satisfaction.
+We do this by surveying thousands of consumers who have recently bought and eaten one of the 18 yoghurts in this year’s review, to get their expert feedback in regards to taste, texture/consistency, value for money, variety, packaging and overall customer satisfaction.
 Sure, you could buy and try every single brand around, but why not save yourself some time and money – and your stomach the hard work – by finding out which Australia rates best.

-It is the second year in a row that Gippsland Diary has been rated the highest overall.
-And this is only the second year we’ve produced these ratings for yoghurt!
-So, Aussie yoghurt-lovers clearly have a favourite brand.
-It should be noted, however, that as an expert in sweet flavours, many Gippsland yoghurts are on the sugary-side.
-So maybe best as a dessert or occasional treat!
+While Gippsland Dairy was the only brand to earn five stars for overall satisfaction, most brands scored four stars overall.
+It’s the third year in a row that Gippsland Diary has been rated best overall.
+And this is only the third year we’ve produced these ratings for yoghurt!
+So, Aussie yoghurt-lovers obviously have a favourite brand.
+It should be noted, however, that as an expert in sweet flavours, many Gippsland Dairy yoghurts are on the sugary-side.
+So, it may be best as a dessert or occasional treat!

-With yoghurt a popular option for many households, Canstar Blue wanted to find out a little more about our collective eating habits.
-We found that just over half of consumers (52%) always stick with the same brand, for the following reasons:
+With yoghurt a popular pick for many households, Canstar Blue wanted to find out a little more about our collective eating habits.
+We found that just under half of Aussie consumers (45%) always stick with the same brand, for the following reasons:

 Survey respondents were also asked when they usually eat yoghurt: